Tutorial - Integrate Dynamo

 file, you can start the worker by double-clicking the shortcut on the desktop.
 If all went well, you will be presented with windon in which the message: "Successfully connected to the server" is displayed.

-Also in the top right corner in your viktor environment you should see a green indicator in your worker overview, see the figure below.
+Also in the top right corner in your VIKTOR environment you should see a green indicator in your worker overview, see the figure below.

 All code together